itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 # Overview

-After a brief discussion of what plain text writing is and why one would do it, the lab walks you through the software stack required for a plain text writing environment.
+After a brief discussion of what plain text writing is and why one would do it, the lab walks you through installing the software stack required for a plain text writing environment.
 Over the course of the lab, you'll download a few free, open-source softwares and packages including:

   - A text editor like Atom or VS Code
   - pandoc, a document conversion software
   - TeXShop, a LaTeX editor required for pandoc to work
   - The Zotero extension Better BibTeX, a citation manager

-By the end, you'll have the requisite software stack and an example workspace which can serve as as template for future projects.
+You'll use these libraries and apps to compose a basic Markdown document and convert it into a number of other file formats.

 ### A note...